Family Medicine Research at the Forefront

 Advancement, opportunity, and collaboration describe the research and scholarship efforts in the Ohio State University Department of Family Medicine.
 Our faculty members are engaged in a broad range of multidisciplinary efforts to bolster advances in the practice, the teaching, and the research of family medicine.
 Our successes are demonstrated by professional presentations, publications, and grant support.

-- Our faculty's involvement in clinical research through the Ohio State Primary Care Practice-Based Research Network (OSU-PCPBRN) promises to advance knowledge about many aspects of primary care, for example, chronic obstructive pulmonary disease, seasonal affective disorder, diabetes, etc. The OSU-PCPBRN includes the Department of Family Medicine practices, General Internal Medicine clinics, Children's Hospital Close-to-Home health centers, and the Columbus Neighborhood Health Centers.
+- Our faculty's involvement in clinical research through the Central Ohio Practice-Based Research Network (OSU-COPBRN) promises to advance knowledge about many aspects of primary care, for example, chronic obstructive pulmonary disease, seasonal affective disorder, diabetes, etc. The OSU-COPBRN includes the Department of Family Medicine practices, General Internal Medicine clinics, Children's Hospital Close-to-Home health centers, and the Columbus Neighborhood Health Centers.